Pesto Zoodles with Fresh Peas & Bacon

 1. Heat 1 teaspoon coconut oil in a skillet over medium heat.
 When the oil glistens, add the peas, and cook for 3 minutes, stirring occasionally, until bright green.

-2. Spiralize the zucchini into zoodles with a Spiralizer.
+2. Spiralize the zucchini into zoodles with a spiralizer.
 Pile the zucchini noodles into a skillet and place the lid on (they will cook down).
 Cook for 5 minutes, and then add the pesto, stirring and turning the noodles to coat them in pesto.
 Top with bacon, and toss everything one more time to combine.

 3. Serve hot (leftovers are also good cold!)